kemitchell/reviewers-edition-stringify.js/README.md

 # reved

-This package is bundled with other functions for creating and manipulating reviewers editions in [reved](https://www.npmjs.com/packages/reved).
+This package is bundled with other functions for creating and manipulating Reviewers Editions in [reved](https://www.npmjs.com/packages/reved).